Khuda Aur Muhabbat: Production

-Development and Casting
+Development and casting

 Season 2

 It was confirmed that season 2 of the series is in development and will be released in late 2016.
 Syed Ali Raza Usama was reported to direct the season while Imran Abbas and Sadia Khan confirmed returning as Hammad and Imaan.
-Later on, Kubra Khan also joined the cast as parallel lead.
-When asked about the plot of this season, Abbas clarified that the season will repeat the events of first season however they are more detailed this time.
+Later on, Kubra Khan also joined the cast as a parallel lead.
+When asked about the plot of this season, Abbas clarified that the season will repeat the events of the first season however they are more detailed this time.

 Season 3

 Babar Javed announced the next season with Imran returning.
-However it was revealed that Babar was replaced by Abdullah Kadwani as Head of the network.
-Abdullah revamped the whole project by casting Feroze Khan, Iqra Aziz as lead actors for the season with Syed Wajahat Hussain, directing the season, produce under Abdullah's own production house, 7th Sky Entertainment.
-Besides Feroze and Iqra, Junaid Khan, Tooba Siddiqui, Sunita Marshall, Asma Abbas and Rubina Ashraf were also reportedly going to join the cast.
+However, it was revealed that Babar was replaced by Abdullah Kadwani as Head of the network.
+Abdullah revamped the whole project by casting Feroze Khan and Iqra Aziz as lead actors for the season with Syed Wajahat Hussain, directing the season, produced under Abdullah's own production house, 7th Sky Entertainment.
+Besides Feroze and Iqra, n, Tooba Siddiqui, Sunita Marshall, Asma Abbas and Rubina Ashraf were also reportedly going to join the cast.
 On September 1, 2020.
-Feroze posted a pictures on his social media from the sets of the series revealing his character look in the season.
-The first teaser was released on January 1, 2021 at 08:00pm (PST).
+Feroze posted pictures on his social media from the sets of the series revealing his character look in the season.
+The first teaser was released on January 1, 2021, at 08:00pm (PST).